caltechlibrary/newt/newt.1.md

 ## the "models" property

 Models holds a list of individual models used by our data pipelines.
 The models are by Newt code generator and the Newt router.
-Models defines a superset of the GitHub YAML issue template syntax (abbr: GHYTS).
+Models defines a superset of the GitHub YAML issue template syntax (abbr: GHYITS).

 ### a model object